-Kalamazoo, Michigan, Man Convicted Of Sex Trafficking And Interstate Transportation For Prostitution
+Kalamazoo, Michigan, Man Sentenced To 235 Months In Prison For Sex Trafficking And Interstate Transportation For Prostitution

 Jury deliberated under five hours before finding David Givhan guilty of all charges